 Pedro's Early Career

-Pedro began with the Los Angeles Dodgers in 1992.
+Pedro began his MLB career with the Los Angeles Dodgers in 1992.
 He had one start and one relief appearance.
 In 1993, he was given a full-time bullpen job.
 While he did make 2 starts, he appeared in 65 games overall, and over 107 innings, he recorded 119 strikeouts, but also collected 57 walks.
-All in all he was worth almost 3 WAR just as a reliever.
+All in all, Pedro was worth almost 3 WAR just as a reliever.
 He clearly had talent, and looked like he deserved a shot to prove himself in the starting rotation.

 In 1995 and 1996, Pedro was a good, if not spectacular pitcher for the Expos.
 He was solid, but still struggled with his command a bit.
 Still, it was clear he had the talent to be an ace, something that in 1997 finally was realized.